SiennaNetwork/SiennaNetwork/README.md

 * `schedule` - model of the client's vesting logic
 * `coverage`  - test coverage report

-## Launching the contract
+## Contract lifecycle

-### Validate the contract
+### 🔍 Validate the contract

 `cargo test` runs test suites for all or specific modules.

 If you can't get the contract to build in your OS's environment, try `make test-docker` to run tests in a Docker container.

-`make coverage` generates a single-file Tarpaulin coverage report, provided you have run `cargo install cargo-tarpaulin` before that.
+`make coverage` generates a single-file [Tarpaulin](https://crates.io/crates/cargo-tarpaulin) coverage report, provided you have run `cargo install cargo-tarpaulin` before that.

-### Configure the contract
+### ✏️ Configure the contract

-The file `config_msg.json` is used to configure the contract before launching.
+The file `config.json` contains the specific vesting parameters and is used to configure the contract before launching.
 To generate it, go to [the spreadsheet](https://docs.google.com/spreadsheets/d/1sgj-nTE_b25F8O740Av7XYByOzkD0qNx1Jk63G2qRwY/) that defines the vesting schedule.